apiflask/apiflask/.github/pull_request_template.md

 - [ ] Add tests that demonstrate the correct behavior of the change.
 Tests should fail without the change.
 - [ ] Add or update relevant docs, in the `docs` folder and in code docstring.
-- [ ] Add an entry in `CHANGES.md` summarizing the change and linking to the issue and your username.
+- [ ] Add an entry in `CHANGES.md` summarizing the change and linking to the issue.
 - [ ] Add `*Version changed*` or `*Version added*` note in any relevant docs and docstring.
 - [ ] Run `pytest` and `tox`, no tests failed.